Ramucirumab + Pembrolizumab in Patients With Recurrent/Metastatic Head and Neck Squamous Cell Carcinoma

 Primary Outcome Measure

-Recommended phase 2 dose (RP2D) of ramucirumab combined with fixed dose pembrolizumab (Phase I patients only) [ Time Frame: Completion of first cycle of treatment for all patients enrolled in Phase I portion of study (estimated to be 2.5 months) ]
+Recommended Phase 2 Dose (RP2D) of Ramucirumab Combined With Fixed Dose Pembrolizumab (Phase I Participants Only) [ Time Frame: Completion of first cycle of treatment (each cycle is 21 days) for all participants enrolled in Phase I portion of study (estimated to be 2.5 months) ]

 Locations (1)